quantum-tinkerer/pymablock/docs/source/algorithms.md

 $$
 f(\mathcal{A}) = \sum_{n=0}^\infty a_n \mathcal{A}^n.
 $$
+however evaluating a Taylor expansion of a given series has a higher scaling of complexity.

-Once again, a direct computation would require $\sim \exp N$ multiplications, however defining new series as $\mathcal{A}^{n+1} = \mathcal{A}\mathcal{A}^{n}$ and reusing the previously computed results brings these costs down to $\sim N^2$.
+A direct computation of all possible products of terms would require $\sim \exp N$ multiplications. however defining new series as $\mathcal{A}^{n+1} = \mathcal{A}\mathcal{A}^{n}$ and reusing the previously computed results brings these costs down to $\sim N^2$.